Conditions for direct black hole seed collapse near a radio-loud quasar 1 Gyr after the Big Bang: Summary and discussion

 \subsection{Relevance of the radio jets}

-The fast growth rates of the SMBHs powering the $z\sim6$ quasars implies that we are seeing them at a time of potentially significant impact on the growth of the host galaxies through AGN feedback.
+The fast growth rates of the SMBHs powering the $z\sim6$ quasars implies that we are seeing them at a time of potentially significant impact on the growth of the host galaxies through Active Galactic Nucleus (AGN) feedback.
 The (small) subset of quasars that are radio-loud are the first sources in which we could study, in principle, the interaction between powerful radio jets and the forming interstellar medium.
-Even though the fraction of quasars that is radio-loud is relatively small ($\sim$10\%, independent of redshift, see \citet{banados15}), there is growing evidence that at least at low redshift faint radio structures present also in radio-quiet quasars may be disproportionally responsible for the feedback observed \citep[e.g.,][]{jarvis21}.
+Even though the fraction of quasars that is radio-loud is relatively small ($\sim$10\%, independent of redshift, see \citet{banados15}), new radio surveys at low frequencies detect a significant fraction of the population of radio-quiet quasars at $z>5$ \citep{gloudemans21}.
+There is growing evidence that at least at low redshift faint radio structures present also in radio-quiet quasars may be disproportionally responsible for the feedback observed \citep[e.g.,][]{jarvis21}.

 At these redshifts, there are still relatively few radio sources known.
 J0836 appears as the 8th most distant radio-loud AGN in the overview of \citet[][their Table 6]{banados21}.
 While optically the most luminous, it has the lowest radio-loudness parameter ($R_{2500}=16\pm1$).
 We determine a bolometric luminosity of $L_\mathrm{bol}=5.3\pm0.02 \times10^{47}$ erg s$^{-1}$ using \citet{richards06}, and with a black hole mass $\mathrm{log}_{10}(\mathcal{M}_\mathrm{BH}/M_\odot)=9.48\pm0.55$, we find an Eddington ratio of $L_\mathrm{bol}/L_\mathrm{Edd}=1.4_{-1.0}^{+3.5}$.
 This range indicates that J0836 lies along the upper envelope of Eddington ratios found for high redshift quasars compiled by \citet{banados21}.